 Several factors can complicate the estate planning process.
-Having properties in multiple states is one of them.
+Owning properties in multiple states is one example.
 Moving to a new state or splitting time between states is another.
-It’s essential to consider these factors when formulating or updating an estate plan.
+It’s essential to consider these factors when creating or updating an estate plan.

-In general, state courts only have authority over property within the state.
-This limitation means that many estates must be probated in multiple jurisdictions.
+Generally, a state court only has authority over property within its borders.
+Therefore if an estate consists of multiple properties in multiple states, your heirs will likely have to open probate in each of those states.
 To complicate matters even further, separate jurisdictions often have different rules for the probate process.

 Most property owned in Texas must go through Texas probate courts before passing to the beneficiaries.
 If you own assets in Texas but have a will in another jurisdiction, you may be wondering, Can my will from another state be used in Texas?